 The Finals examination is based on the aggregate marks from second and third year examinations.
-The final classification will be based on weighted mean of the USMs, with weights chosen so that options count for more than core courses, and the project counts for more still, so that the overall weight of the third year is higher than that of the second year.
+The final classification will be based on weighted mean of the USMs, the project counts for more than options, so that the overall weight of the third year is higher than that of the second year.
 Computer Science options attract the same weight whether they are taken in the second year or the third year.